begin with a free consultation (949) 870-3800

 The brain is a remarkably complex organ, and the injuries it can suffer take many different forms.
 An experienced Orange County car accident lawyer must understand how these injuries occur in order to clearly explain them in court and show the impact they have on a client’s life.

 • Concussion: A concussion happens when the brain moves quickly inside the skull, often after a sudden jolt or blow to the head.
-This movement interrupts normal brain function for a period of time and can change how the brain processes information.
+This movement interrupts normal brain function for a period and can alter how the brain processes information.

 • Contusion: A contusion is a bruise on the brain tissue itself.
 It involves bleeding and swelling in a specific area.
 In some cases, known as a coup‑contrecoup injury, the brain hits one side of the skull and then rebounds to strike the opposite side, creating two separate areas of damage.